ihor/NSPL/index.md

 ##### randomString($length)

-Returns random alpha-numeric string of the given length
+Returns a random alpha-numeric string of the given length

 ##### choice($sequence)